giltayar/blog/posts/backend-devs-dont-upgrade-to-apple-silicon-yet.md

 ---
 The [new Apple Macs](https://www.apple.com/apple-events/november-2020/) are a wonder.
-As the now famous [AnandTech graph](https://www.anandtech.com/show/16226/apple-silicon-m1-a14-deep-dive/4) shows us, Apple's ARM processors have been distrupting Intel, and have now finally surpassed them not just in performance-per-watt, but now also in _absolute_ performance:
+As the now famous [AnandTech graph](https://www.anandtech.com/show/16226/apple-silicon-m1-a14-deep-dive/4) shows us, Apple's ARM processors have been disrupting Intel, and have now finally surpassed them not just in performance-per-watt, but now also in _absolute_ performance: